IaaS Cloud Services

 Security and Compliance

-- Data Encryption: Encrypt data at rest and in transit to safeguard against unauthorized access.
+- Data Encryption: Always encrypt data at rest and in transit to protect it from unauthorized access.

-- Access Controls: Implement role-based access controls (RBAC) to restrict access to sensitive resources.
+- Access Controls: Implement role-based access controls (RBAC) to ensure that only authorized personnel can access sensitive resources.

 Cost Optimization Strategies

-- Reserved Instances: Take advantage of reserved instances for predictable workloads to reduce costs.
+- Reserved Instances: Take advantage of reserved instances or long-term contracts for predictable workloads to reduce costs.

 Future trends in iaas cloud services